Gunjan052405/Telecom-Churn-Prediction/README.md

 Retaining high profitable customers is the main business goal here.

 Steps:-
-Reading, understanding and visualising the data Preparing the data for modelling
+1.Reading, understanding and visualising the data 2.Preparing the data for modelling
-Building the model
+3.Building the model
-Evaluate the model
+4.Evaluate the model